ashleychontos/pySYD/docs/index.rst

 .. include:: CONTRIBUTORS.rst

-Plus we have many amazing collaborators that have helped with the development of the software, especially with the improvements that have ultimately made ``pySYD`` more user-friendly.
-Many thanks to:

-.. include:: COLLABORATORS.rst

 .. important::

     ``pySYD`` was initially the `Python` translation of the `IDL`-based asteroseismology pipeline ``SYD``, which was written